gwahmp/wmao/src/content/posts/online-business-struggle.md

 ## Why Many People Struggle to Start Their Online Business and How To Overcome

-Starting an <a href="/best-online-business-ideas">online business</a> often sounds like a dream, working from anywhere, earning passive income, and finally achieving time and financial freedom.
+Starting an <a href="/best-online-business-ideas">online business</a> often sounds like a dream, working from anywhere, <a href="/passive-income-ideas">earning passive income</a>, and finally achieving time and financial freedom.
 Yet, for many people, that dream never turns into reality.

 If that sounds familiar, you're not alone.
-Most entrepreneurs, freelancers, and solopreneurs go through this invisible “stuck phase.”
+Most entrepreneurs, freelancers, and solopreneurs go through this invisible <strong>stuck phase</strong>.
 The truth?
 Getting your first online business started is always the hardest part.
 Let's uncover why that happens, and how you can finally push through.

 It's not because they lack talent, intelligence, or even opportunity.
 It's because getting started is the hardest part of all.

-In this article, we'll explore the real reasons why so many aspiring entrepreneurs struggle to start their first online business, the hidden “boiling point” of success, and how to push through when motivation fades.
+In this article, we'll explore the real reasons why so many aspiring entrepreneurs struggle to start their first online business, the hidden <strong>boiling point</strong> of success, and how to push through when motivation fades.

 Success isn't a fixed metric.
 If you're reading this, I've just scored a small win in the content <a href="/sales-funnel-manager">marketing funnel</a>.
 If I can do it, so can you, start your journey today!